 It is easy to amend a return.
 It’s also easy for the IRS to amend your return: “You do not need to file an amended return due to math errors.
 The IRS will automatically make that correction.”
 Intense, right?

-It is better to file and not pay than to not file and not pay.
+It is better to file and not pay than to not file and

 What happened, you spend all your money?
 That’s okay, pal!
 Do your taxes, send ‘em in, if you have absolutely no money.
 You will incur not-totally-crazy penalties over time due to not paying, and they will want to talk to you about when you can pay.
 (Yup, it’s always the broke people that have to pay more in this world.)
 That’s not ideal, sure!
 But it’s a lot more ideal than not having filed.